andrejcremoznik/WordPressBP/README.md

 ### Nginx

-Let's assume your `project_path` is `/srv/http/myproject.dev` and `namespace` is `mywebsite`.
+Let's assume your `project_path` is `/srv/http/mywebsite.dev` and `namespace` is `mywebsite`.

-1. The main virtual host configuration file is `/srv/http/myproject.dev/etc/nginx.conf`.
+1. The main virtual host configuration file is `/srv/http/mywebsite.dev/etc/nginx.conf`.
 Look at the file if it requires any changes (you might need to change the fastcgi_pass).
 This file is specific to your system.
-2. At `/srv/http/myproject.dev/repo/etc/mywebsite.conf` is shared Nginx configuration.
+2. At `/srv/http/mywebsite.dev/repo/etc/mywebsite.conf` is shared Nginx configuration.
 This file is included in your code repository and loaded by the main virtual host file.
 If you need specific Nginx configuration to be shared among all developers and production, this is the place.
-3. You need to include `/srv/http/myproject.dev/etc/nginx.conf` in your main Nginx config at `/etc/nginx/nginx.conf`.
+3. You need to include `/srv/http/mywebsite.dev/etc/nginx.conf` in your main Nginx config at `/etc/nginx/nginx.conf`.
 You might use a wildcard so you don't have to edit it for every new project.
 Inside `http { ... }` block put `include /srv/http/*/etc/nginx.conf;`.
 4. Restart Nginx to load the new configuration: `sudo systemctl restart nginx.service`

+By default your website will be accessible at `http://<namespace>.dev`.
+Map `mywebsite.dev` to the correct IP address in your `hosts` file.

 ## Developing